plandes/util/doc/command-line.md

 #### Two Pass Command Line Parser

-Generally speaking, there are many first pass actions that prepare for one of many second pass actions indicated by the user using the *action*'s mnemonic.
-The framework parses the command line parameters given by the user in two
+There are many first pass actions that prepare for one of many second pass actions indicated by the user using the *action*'s mnemonic.
+The framework parses the command line parameters given by the user in two passes:
-passes:

 1. The first pass parses options common to all applications and pertinent to tasks that usually prepare the environment before the application runs.